open-feature/python-sdk-contrib/hooks/openfeature-hooks-opentelemetry/README.md

 ### Register Per Client

-The `TracingHook` can be set on an individual client.
+The `TracingHook` can also be set on an individual client.
 This should only be done if it wasn't set globally and other clients shouldn't use this hook.
 Setting the hook on the client will ensure that every flag evaluation performed by this client will always create a span event, if an active span is available.

 ```python
 from openfeature import api